-Variations in the works to be performed under a construction contract may be ordered by an employer or an engineer.
-However, variations must not be of such a nature as to alter the character of the contract and must be within the ability of the contractor to execute.
-A contractor is entitled to additional payment for the same.
+Variations in the works to be performed under a construction contract are typically ordered by an employer or an engineer under a "Change of Scope" clause.
+Variations must not be such as to alter the character of the contract and must be within the ability of the contractor to execute.
+The contract price will vary depending upon whether there has been an increase/decrease in the scope of works.